umarhassan-mitodl/res.env-003-fall-2019/content/pages/instructor-insights/instructor-insights.md

 {{< quote "We need to talk about climate change in a way that's relevant to the intended audience." "— Brandon Leshchinskiy" >}}

-In the pages linked below, which present insights from interview recordings for an episode of OCW’s {{% resource_link "86bb4432-1069-4d8a-a25d-0c49f6b46444" "Chalk Radio" %}} podcast, Brandon Leshchinskiy and Prof. Dava Newman describe various aspects of how they created EarthDNA and the Climate 101 presentation.
+In the pages linked below, which present insights from interview recordings for an episode of OCW’s [Chalk Radio](https://chalk-radio.simplecast.com/) podcast, Brandon Leshchinskiy and Prof. Dava Newman describe various aspects of how they created EarthDNA and the Climate 101 presentation.

 - {{% resource_link "6e733e51-829f-91dc-1101-2ac3e4dae658" "What is EarthDNA?" %}}
 - {{% resource_link "29a54a06-8d87-e6d9-fac9-baa8672ba778" "Crafting the Climate 101 Presentation" %}}